AbelDebela/TBANLT560/README.md

 ## Data Dictionary
 ### United States vaccination data

-Stored in [`us_state_vaccinations.csv`](us_state_vaccinations.csv).
-State-by-state data on United States COVID-19 vaccinations.
-We rely on the data updated daily by the [United States Centers for Disease Control and Prevention](https://covid.cdc.gov/covid-data-tracker/#vaccinations).

 * `location`: name of the state or federal entity.
 * `date`: date of the observation.
 * `total_vaccinations`: total number of doses administered.
 This is counted as a single dose, and may not equal the total number of people vaccinated, depending on the specific dose regime (e.g. people receive multiple doses).
 If a person receives one dose of the vaccine, this metric goes up by 1.
 If they receive a second dose, it goes up by 1 again.